stanosphere/fp-things/readme.md

 ## To Do (9/3/19)

-- Make notes on the Semi group
+- Make notes on monoid
-  - implement `concat` on the stuff that it can be implemented on
-  - promote `OrderedSet` to a semigroup
-    - two ways
-    - 1) Implement `concat` as a set **intersection**
-    - 2) Implement `concat` as a set **union**
-    - I feel like maybe I could get a performance bemnefit because the sets are sorted
+- Maybe split up the helpers file as it's getting quite big
 - I might be able to use that `jsverify` thing that I've seen lying around
 - Perhaps add tests for some of my other things
   - I wonder if I could use an applicative for when I'm mapping over a map when I'm verifying that the map method on `PaulSet` does what I want